-Apnea episodes that last longer than 20 seconds are considered serious.
+Apnea episodes or "events" that last longer than 20 seconds are considered serious.
 The baby may also have a:

 - Drop in heart rate.
-This heart rate drop is called bradycardia.
+This heart rate drop is called bradycardia (also called a "brady").

 - Drop in oxygen level (oxygen saturation).
-This is sometimes called a "desat."
+This is called desaturation (also called a "desat").

 Exams and Tests

-- The monitors keep track of their breathing, heart rate, and oxygen levels.
+- Monitors keep track of breathing rate, heart rate, and oxygen levels.

-- Apnea, drop in heart rate, or drop in oxygen level can set off the alarms on these monitors.
+- Drops in breathing rate, heart rate, or oxygen level can set off the alarms on these monitors.

-Drops in heart rate and oxygen levels may occur for other reasons than apnea (such as passing stool or moving around), so the monitor tracings are most often reviewed by the health care team.
+Alarms may occur for other reasons (such as passing stool or moving around), so the monitor tracings are reviewed regularly by the health care team.

 Apnea - newborns; AOP; As and Bs; A/B/D; Blue spell - newborns; Dusky spell - newborns; Spell - newborns; Apnea - neonatal